champ3oy/blackstar-docs/documentation/rpp/addRpp.md

 3. The `endDate` must be a valid ISO 8601 date and should not be earlier than the `startDate`.
 4. The `channel` field specifies the payment method (e.g., `MTN_GH_DIRECT_DEBIT`).
 5. If the creation fails, check the error message in the response for details on why the operation was unsuccessful.
+6. Either mobileMoneyDetailId must be present OR both customerMsisdn and channel must be provided
+7. StartDate mustbe the future date as first installment will be created on successful RPP verification